 Two Related Issues to Consider

 A will specifies your wishes for assets after death.
-While you are considering a will, it may make sense for you to also consider a Medical Directive and a Power of Attorney.
+While you are considering a will, it may make sense for you also to consider a Medical Directive and a Power of Attorney.

 - Medical Directive (Also Called a Living Will) – This document specifies how you would prefer to handle end of life decisions.
 In many cases, people are unable to make medical decisions for themselves in their last weeks or days.
 A Medical Directive permits you to appoint a person to make decisions on your behalf related to medical care.
 Your medical directive can also specify what kinds of extraordinary medical efforts you wish to include or exclude from your care.

-Remember that TD&T can help you in making these decisions.
+Remember that TDT can help you in making these decisions.
 Please contact us for any assistance you may need in your estate planning.